 The Raspberry Pi is a utilitarian single-board computer (SBC) designed for a bevy of applications.
 With its small footprint and low power draw combined with beefy processing capabilities for its size, the Raspberry Pi is well-suited as an always-on device.
 Notably, it’s simple to create a do-it-yourself (DIY) Raspberry Pi media server for 24/7 cloud storage.
 With the rise of smart home devices, the Raspberry Pi saw several Raspberry Pi projects in the smart home space.
+There are tons of Raspberry Pi smart home projects which are possible, including an automatic smart watering system, security system array, and texting doorbell.
+Among the easeiest DIY Raspberry Pi projects is a Raspberry Pi smart home hub.
 Check out the best Raspberry Pi smart home software options available!

 Raspberry Pi Smart Home Software Options: Getting Started

 What specific hardware you’ll need might vary somewhat based on optional peripherals.
 However, for a basic Raspberry Pi smart home hub, you’ll need:

 While many Raspberry Pi smart home projects might be better suited to a Raspberry Pi 3 board, several Raspberry Pi Zero smart home ideas exist.
 For these, look for software that requires low computing power.
 Aside from these basics, you might need additional components such as a microphone or sensor attachments.
 With a Raspberry Pi smart home hub, you can get started with smart home control and smart home automation.